mdn/content/files/en-us/web/api/range/compareboundarypoints/index.md

 ### Exceptions

 - `NotSupportedError` {{domxref("DOMException")}}
-  - : Thrown if the value of the `how` parameter is invalid
+  - : Thrown if the value of the `how` parameter is invalid.

 ## Example